rOpenHealth/rEHR/README.md

 Clinical code list construction functions have been absorbed from the [rpcdsearch](https://github.com/rOpenHealth/rpcdsearch) package.
 See the [Codelist construction vignette](https://github.com/rOpenHealth/rEHR/blob/master/vignettes/codelists.pdf) for more details.

 Issues can be reported [here](https://github.com/rOpenHealth/rEHR/issues).

+Please see the updated version for combatibility with R version 4.4.1: https://github.com/rOpenHealth/rEHR/tree/updated_version1